OptimomEngineer/RoboND_Project1/README.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 I filled out the perception_step() file in the perception.py script by using the code I had previously written and refering to the drive_rover.py for the Rover Class descriptions.
+However, after playing with the code (as you will read below), I changed the threshold of the walls to rgb_upper_limit(30,30,30).
 This helped me figure out how to address the image and the position to allow tranformation, masking and assigned mapping for the terrain, rocks and obstacles.

 I was able to continously stay above 60% fidelity and map over 75% of the terrain with an average of 3 rocks identified.
 I did get stuck several times in front of an obstacle and/or circling and tried to modify the code to help the robot become "unstuck" and continue on its mission.
 I mostly modified the perception.py to overcome this issue.
 Thought I did add some limiting code in the decision tree which I talk about in the next section.